 Dealing with an ex exhibiting signs of a personality disorder is going to be constant hard work.
 It will affect you, your marriage, step-kids and biological kids.
 Be prepared for the ex to be consistently inconsistent all the time and understand it really doesn’t have anything to do with you but the other individual.
 Here are some helpful tips on how to maintain your sanity:

-- No entrance in either residence unless the parent which lives at that home is available and gives permission.
-Unfortunately, you will have to talk with the kids about these house rules, and how it isn’t appropriate for a parent to be in the other parents home.
+- No entrance to either residence unless the parent which lives at that home is available and gives permission.
+Unfortunately, you will have to talk with the kids about these house rules, and how it isn’t appropriate for a parent to be in the other parents’ home.

 - Take care of yourself.
 Know you cannot change his ex; you can only change boundaries and how you react to this person.